AI Security Bootcamp

 What are the recommended prerequisites?

 We recommend having a solid background in deep learning (or completing a program like MLAB or ARENA) and being comfortable with Python.
-These skills will help you make the most of the hands-on exercises and technical content during the bootcamp.
-We'll also send preparatory materials a couple of weeks before the program to help you brush up on essentials.
+These skills help participants make the most of the hands-on exercises and technical content.

-You'll start the day with a lecture or a deep dive into a significant vulnerability or exploit.
-After this, you will spend most of your time pair programming to work on the exercises, and reading relevant material.
-We will plan to wrap up the exercises by dinnertime, after which we'll have some additional reading material to prepare for the next day.
+Days start with a lecture or deep dive into a significant vulnerability or exploit.
+Participants then spend most of their time pair programming on exercises and reading relevant material.
+The final week is dedicated to capstone projects with mentors.

-No. In fact, we will also take care of accommodation, travel, food (lunch/dinner on weekdays), and visas if needed.
+No. AISB covers accommodation, travel, food (lunch&dinner on weekdays), and visas if needed.

 Shoot us an email!